 Instructor: Mason Herson-Hord

-10-WEEK ONLINE COURSE EXPLORING MARXISM, DIRECT DEMOCRACY, AND Revolutionary STRATEGY, begins October 12
+10-WEEK ONLINE COURSE EXPLORING MARXISM, DIRECT DEMOCRACY, AND Revolutionary STRATEGY, next dates offered to be announced.

 This course is a deep study of Marxist political theory and its dynamic, contradictory relationship to the politics of direct democracy.